ChesterSng/TISC2022/Challenge 5B.md

 </script>
 ```

-Well then the only other way is to really make puppeteer, retrieve the token somewhere inside `localhost:8000` and then return us the token.
-My first thought was something like reflected XSS, but there is no fields that allow to do so.
+Well then the only other way is to really make puppeteer, retrieve the token from somewhere inside `localhost:8000` and then return us the token.
+My first thought was something like reflected XSS, but there are no fields that allow us to do so.
 Persistent XSS was possible though.
 Inside `/token`, you can input **any** username you want, and then the token generated can be used as XSS inside `/verify?token=...`.
 It is now clear where to steal the admin token, the admin token will be revealed inside `http://localhost:8000/verify?token=...` right behind the `!{username}` tags.

 ```pug
             | This token belongs to !{username}.
             | If !{username} asks for your token, you can give them this token: #{token}.
 ```

-My first naive idea was to insert `<script>` tags.
+My first idea was to insert `<script>` tags.

 ![XSS](./Images/Challenge5_4.png)